 9. ORIJEN Dry Dog Food, Puppy Large

-The Orijen Large Puppy Formula Dog Food is one of the best dog foods in the market geared toward the needs of large breed puppies.
+The Orijen Large Puppy Formula Dog Food is one of the best foods for large breed puppies.
 It is made with Orijen’s proven formula composed of 85% meat and 15% fruits and vegetables, which makes it a perfect choice for carnivores such as German Shepherd.

 Aligned with its own formula, the first 10 ingredients in this grain-free food are composed of meat or meat-based foods which include deboned chicken, deboned turkey, yellowtail flounder, whole eggs, whole Atlantic mackerel, chicken liver, turkey liver, chicken heart, turkey heart, and whole Atlantic herring.

-10. Taste of the Wild Grain Free High Protein Real Meat Recipe High Prairie Puppy Premium Dry Dog Food
+10. Taste of the Wild High Prairie Puppy Formula

-The Taste of The Wild Grain-Free High Praire Puppy Food is another popular dog food that we have been personally used for several years.
+The Taste of The Wild High Prairie Puppy Formula is another popular dog food that we have been personally used for several years.
 The manufacturer’s idea is quite appealing actually, they try to make dog food that mimics your GSD’s ancestral diet.
 To support that idea they use 100% real roasted meat flavor, roasted bison & Venison, which will make your dog salivate over and over again whenever they see the food in their bowl.

 It is grain-free and contains high-quality fiber sources such as peas and sweet potatoes that help to keep your dog’s stomach running smoothly.
 And if you remember from our guidelines above, high-quality fiber source is also a high-quality carb, and the carb is useful to maintain your pup’s energy levels and activity between meals.

 The food is also supplemented with fruits and vegetables to give your pups the necessary vitamins and minerals that they need.
-Not forget to mention the inclusion of other important ingredients such as antioxidants, Omega-3, and Omega-6 fatty acids, and probiotics are enough to make this dog food as one of the best dog food for GSD puppies with a sensitive stomach in the market.
+Not forget to mention the inclusion of other important ingredients such as antioxidants, Omega-3, and Omega-6 fatty acids, and probiotics.

 But to be fair and honest, we have to remind you the product went through a recall period a few years ago because many of their products had been expired, and became rancid.
 Make sure to check the expiration date when the food arrives at your home.